zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 If you encounter strange behavior that prohibits you from continuing with wizard installation, we recommend you follow this procedure:

 1. View the Job output within the wizard.
-2. If Job output is still unknown, view the output of the log file according to your platform:
+2. If the error is not clear from the Job output, view the output of the log file according to your platform:

     **For Linux:**
 ` ~/.config/{app name}/logs/main.log`